ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ![](workflow7.png)

+The exact meanings of each column have been provided below:

 - Recipient_Base:
 The base identifier of the recipient contig (from the post‑FMT sample) that acquired the HGT region.
 This column links the event to the specific contig in the recipient’s assembly.